Aaron Pierre (actor)

-Aaron Stone Pierre (born 7 June 1994) is an English actor.
-After training at the London Academy of Music and Dramatic Art, Pierre gained recognition for his role as Dev-Em in the science fiction series Krypton (2018–2019).
-He starred in the period drama miniseries The Underground Railroad (2021), and the thriller films Old (2021) and Rebel Ridge (2024).
-He also portrayed Malcolm X in the miniseries Genius and voiced Mufasa in Mufasa: The Lion King.
+Aaron Stone Pierre (born 7 June 1994) is a British actor and model.
+He is best known for his roles as John Stewart / Green Lantern in the DC Universe (DCU), Dev-Em in Krypton (2018–2019), Caesar Garner in The Underground Railroad (2021), Rapper "Mid-Sized Sedan" in Old (2021), Terry Richmond in Rebel Ridge (2024), Malcolm X in Genius (2024), and the voice of Mufasa in Mufasa: The Lion King (2024).

+Pierre portrays Stewart in the DCU beginning with Lanterns (2026) and later in the upcoming Man of Tomorrow (2027).

 Early life

-Pierre was born on 7 June 1994 in London.
-He is of Jamaican, Curaçaoan and Sierra Leonean background.

-He participated in athletics and sprinting as a child and developed an interest in acting as a teenager.
-He joined the Croydon Young People's Theatre (CRYPT) once he moved areas.
-He took Performing Arts at Lewisham College before going on to train in Toronto and at the London Academy of Music and Dramatic Art, graduating in 2016.
+Aaron Stone Pierre was born in London on 7 June 1994.
+Aaron's mother is from Jamaica, and he also has Curaçaoan, and Sierra Leone heritage, on his Father’s side, stemming from the complex history of the ethnogenesis which took place during the Trans Atlantic Slave Trade.
+He participated in athletics and sprinting as a child, having idolised American gold medalist sprinter Maurice Greene, and developed an interest in acting as a teenager.
+He later joined the Croydon Young People's Theatre (CRYPT).
+He studied Performing Arts at Lewisham College and trained in Toronto before joining the London Academy of Music and Dramatic Art, where he graduated in 2016.

 Career

-2017–2023: Career beginnings

-Pierre appeared in 2 episodes of the BBC One series The A Word and played a Roman soldier Antonius in series 1 of the Sky Atlantic series Britannia.
+Pierre appeared in two episodes of the BBC One series The A Word and played a Roman soldier Antonius in series 1 of the Sky Atlantic series Britannia.
 In 2018, he began starring as Dev-Em in the Syfy series Krypton.
 That same year, Pierre starred as Cassio in Othello at Shakespeare's Globe.
 For his performance, he received an Ian Charleson Award commendation.
 He played the King opposite Lenny Henry in the 2019 production of King Hedley II at the Theatre Royal Stratford East.

 American director Barry Jenkins saw Pierre in Othello and sent him a message afterwards, inviting him to audition for his new series.
 Pierre landed the role of Caesar in The Underground Railroad, released on Amazon Prime in May 2021.
 In July 2021, Pierre appeared as Mid-Sized Sedan / Brendan in M. Night Shyamalan's film Old.

 In August 2021, it was reported that Pierre would reteam with Barry Jenkins as a young Mufasa in a Lion King film.
 Pierre provided the voice of young Mufasa in Mufasa: The Lion King, released in December 2024.

 In October 2021, after John Boyega stepped down for family reasons, Pierre starred in Jeremy Saulnier's film Rebel Ridge, streamed on Netflix in 2024.

-In February 2022, Pierre joined the cast of the upcoming superhero film Blade, which is set in the Marvel Cinematic Universe and scheduled to premiere on November 7, 2025.
+In February 2022, Pierre joined the cast of the then-planned superhero film Blade, which was to be set in the Marvel Cinematic Universe and was scheduled to premiere on November 7, 2025.
 He was released from the project in March 2024, as a result of script rewrites.

 Pierre won the Best Supporting Performance in a Film at the 11th Canadian Screen Awards in 2023, for his performance as Francis in the film Brother.
 In 2023, he starred in Foe, an adaptation of the novel of the same name by Iain Reid.